 Using the risk-based approach outlined below, the APVMA can more effectively align its regulatory efforts with potential risks associated with each site.
-It also allows manufacturers to understand what they can do to improve their level of compliance and the benefits to them in doing so, especially with regard to lengthening audit intervals for their site.
+It also allows manufacturers to understand what they can do to improve their level of compliance and the benefits to them in doing so, especially with regard to lengthening audit intervals for their sites.

 The intrinsic risk estimated for a manufacturing site reflects the complexity of the site, its processes and the products it produces there, as well as the criticality of the products and services from a supply perspective.